mattermost/docs/source/help/getting-started/signing-in.rst

 Switching Teams
 ---------------

-You can switch between teams you have joined using the **Main Menu**, accessed by clicking the three dots in the top header of any team site on the server.
+You can switch between teams you have joined using the team sidebar that appears left of your channel list on the left-hand sidebar.

 Logging Out
 -----------